MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

 Some [!INCLUDE[prodshort](../developer/includes/prodshort.md)] extensions make web service calls to non-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] services.
 For example, one extension might call Azure Storage to read/write blobs.
 Another extension might call the extension publisher's web service to do an operation.

 These web service calls are typically authenticated, which means the extension must provide a credential in the call.
 The credentials enable the other service to accept or reject the call.
 You can consider the credentials as a kind of secret to the extension.
 A secret shouldn't be leaked to customers, partners, or anybody else.
 So where can the extension get the secret from?
-This is where Azure Key Vaults comes into play.
+Here is where Azure Key Vaults is used.
 Azure Key Vault is a cloud service that works as a secure secrets store.
-It provides centralized storage for secrets, like passwords and database connection strings, enabling you to control access and distribution of the secrets.
+It provides centralized storage for secrets, enabling you to control access and distribution of the secrets.

 ## Getting started

 Getting extensions to use secrets from Azure Key Vault involves two areas of work:

-### Setting up and configuring Azure Key Vault
+### Setting up and configuring Azure Key Vaults

-An extension can retrieve secrets from two different Azure Key Vaults.
-These key vaults must be first created in Azure.
-Then, the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] service must be configured to access key vaults.
+An extension can retrieve secrets from one or two different Azure Key Vaults.
+These key vaults must be created in Azure, and the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] service configured to access key vaults.
 The setup process is different for online and on-premises.
 For more information, see:

 - [Setting up App Key Vaults for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online](setup-app-key-vault.md)
 - [Setting up App Key Vaults for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises](setup-app-key-vault-onprem.md)